appanp/software-dev/01_terminology.md

   - Higher complexity and overhead
   - Potential for increased costs
   - Requires careful service design and implementation

+**Shadow IT**: Shadow IT is the introduction of new tools and technology without the knowledge or approval from the IT department.
+And it’s becoming a big concern since IT is no longer the only source for developing apps.
+For more info, refer to [this link](https://www.techtarget.com/searchcloudcomputing/definition/shadow-IT-shadow-information-technology).

 **Singleton Pattern**: A creational pattern that restricts a class from instantiating multiple objects.